 Missing Child Policy

-A full set of a child’s details with emergency contact numbers for parents or other contacts will be available to hand at all hours of the setting ‘day’, whether at the setting or on an outing.
+A full set of all children's details with emergency contact numbers for parents or other contacts are available to hand at all hours of the setting ‘day’, whether at the setting or on an outing.

 If a child goes missing whilst in the setting, a full search of every area of the indoors and outdoors will be made.
 The security of the outdoor boundaries will be established first.
 If external gates and doors are found to be locked and secure and it is reasonable to establish the child could not have left the confines of the setting, the search will then turn to the indoor and outdoor areas.
 If after 5 minutes searching (discretionary down to the time taken to thoroughly search) the child has not been found, the parents will be contacted.
 The Police will be contacted.
 If the external boundaries of the setting have been found to be secure, it may be appropriate to get the other children in the setting to help look for their friend.